 How to Use cetirizine

-Take this medicine by mouth with a glass of water.
+Take this medicine by mouth.
 Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure your medicine.
+Household spoons are not accurate.
+Ask your pharmacist if you do not have one.
 You can take this medicine with food or on an empty stomach.
-Take your medicine at regular times.
+Take your medicine at regular intervals.
 Do not take more often than directed.
 You may need to take this medicine for several days before your symptoms improve.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
-While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.
+This medicine has been used in children as young as 6 months.

 They need to know if you have any of these conditions: